speechki-book/speechki-open-api/flows/auto.md

 - record_in_progress (The recording process was interrupted by a technical issue which is being fixed by Speechki editorial team)
 - build (The system put together audiofiles and makes post-production)
 - build_in_progress (The post-production process was interrupted by a technical issue which is being fixed by Speechki editorial team)
-- order_completed (The order is completed; Files are ready to be download)
+- order_completed (The order is completed, and the audio files are ready for download.)

 ## Transitions: